Have you Been Charged with Fleeing or Attempting to Elude in Georgia?

 One thing to note is that the officer must be in uniform and the car must be appropriately marked.

-The Penalty for Fleeing or Attempting to Elude in Georgia
+The Penalty for Misdemeanor Fleeing or Attempting to Elude in Georgia

-A person found guilty of fleeing or attempting to elude in Georgia will be guilty of a misdemeanor of a high and aggravated nature.
-The accused will have a fine between $500 and $5,000 and a jail term between ten days and twelve months.
+A person found guilty of misdemeanor fleeing or attempting to elude in Georgia will be guilty of a misdemeanor of a high and aggravated nature.
+The accused will have a fine between $1,000 and $5,000 and a jail term between 30 days and 12 months.
+Jail time beyond 30 days can be probated by the judge.

-A second conviction within ten years will result in a fine between $1,000 and $5,000, a jail term between 30 days and twelve months, or both.
+A second conviction within ten years will result in a fine between $2,500 and $5,000, a jail term between 90 days and 12 months, or both.
+Jail terms beyond 90 days can be probated by the judge.

-A person convicted for a third or subsequent time within ten years will face a punishment of jail time between 90 days and twelve months, a fine between $2,500 and $5,000, or both.
+A person convicted for a third time within ten years will face a punishment of jail time between 180 days and 12 months, a fine between $4,000 and $5,000, or both.
+A jail term beyond 180 days can be probated by the judge.

-However, the penalty will be elevated if the driver while fleeing from the officer:
+A misdemeanor charge will be elevated to a felony fleeing or attempting to elude charge if the driver while fleeing from the officer:

 - Operates his or her vehicle in excess of 20 miles an hour above the posted speed limit;